zonneplan/KiBot/README.md

   - _PCBWay_drill: Drill files
   - _PCBWay_compress: Gerbers and drill files compressed in a ZIP
   - _PCBWay: _PCBWay_gerbers+_PCBWay_drill
+- PCBWay_stencil: same as PCBWay, but also generates gerbers for F.Paste and B.Paste layers.

 #### Using other output as base for a new one